 In 2021, a team of researchers and people with Long COVID (lived experience experts) worked together to co-produce Long COVID best care practice guidelines.
 Co-production of these best care principles occurred as part of a research project which received ethics approval from an Australian metropolitan public health service (Western Health.
-(HREC/2020/WH/70312). project Melbourne) The undertaken in partnership with the Institute of Health Transformation at Deakin University, Geelong, which provided a seeding grant to support its completion.
-This study utilised a co-design process that incorporated and built upon existing evidence to support rapid translation into practice.
-The codesign process was founded on the principles of Experience-Based Co-Design (EBCD) 24 and collected both quantitative (numerical) and qualitative (text) data 25.
-While engagement with consumers from the beginning of the co-design process is considered best practice 26, the abbreviated approach adopted ensured the feasibility of the study in the context of Australia's third wave of the COVID-19 pandemic (September - December 2021) and the redeployment of co-design team members to frontline COVID-19 response duties.
-Each step of the co-design process is described in greater detail below.
+(HREC/2020/WH/70312). project Melbourne) The was undertaken in partnership with the Institute of Health Transformation at Deakin University, Geelong, which provided a seeding grant to support its completion.
+This study utilised a co-design process that incorporated and built upon existing

 23. Australian Mental Health Commission (2017).
-Consumer and carer engagement: A practical guide. vailable from www.mentalhealthcommission.gov.au/getmedia/afef7eba-866f-4775-a386-57645bfb3453/NMHC-Consumerand-Carer-engagement-a-practical-guide.
+Consumer and carer engagement: A practical guide. vailable from www.mentalhealthcommission.gov.au/getmedia/ afef7eba-866f-4775-a386-57645bfb3453/NMHC-Consumerand-Carer-engagement-a-practical-guide.